streamlit/component-template/baseweb_components/README.md

 For more details on available components and their usage, refer to the package documentation.

 ## Contributing
 Contributions to Streamlit Baseweb are welcome!
-If you find any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/thomasbs17/streamlit-contributions).
+If you find any issues or have suggestions for improvements, please open an issue on the [GitHub repository](https://github.com/thomasbs17/streamlit-contributions/tree/master/baseweb_components).
 If you'd like to contribute code, you can fork the repository, make your changes, and submit a pull request.

-Before contributing, please review the [Contributing Guidelines](https://github.com/thomasbs17/streamlit-contributions/blob/master/README.md) for more information.
+Before contributing, please review the [Contributing Guidelines](https://github.com/thomasbs17/streamlit-contributions/blob/master/baseweb_components/README.md) for more information.

 ## License
-This package is licensed under the Apache License.
-See the [LICENSE file](https://github.com/thomasbs17/streamlit-contributions/blob/master/LICENSE) for more information.
+This package is licensed under the MIT License.
+See the [LICENSE file](https://github.com/thomasbs17/streamlit-contributions/blob/master/baseweb_components/LICENSE) for more information.

 ## Credits
 Streamlit Baseweb is created and maintained by Thomas Bouamoud.